fenago/machine-learning/lab_guides/lab_1.md

 as image recognition, language generation, playing Go, or self driving cars, very likely you are looking at deep learning in some way or another.
 But what exactly is deep learning?
 This term applies to every type of machine learning that uses Neural Networks.
-Neural networks are one type of algorithm, which we learn in Chapter 5.
+Neural networks are one type of algorithm, which we learn in Lab 5.
 So in other words, deep learning is simply a part of machine learning, which in turn is a part of artificial intelligence.
-If this book was about vehicles, then AI would be motion, ML would be cars, and deep learning (DL) would be Ferraris.
+If this course was about vehicles, then AI would be motion, ML would be cars, and deep learning (DL) would be Ferraris.

 ![](./images/4.png)